The African Drone and Data Academy in Malawi

 Since then, UNICEF, with its partners, has been using drones for a wide range of different applications in Malawi – from delivering medical commodities to collecting aerial imagery for predictive analytics.
 Aerial drone imagery can potentially be used to identify mosquito breeding sites and help to combat malaria.
 Processed drone images can help identify flood-prone areas and prevent cholera outbreaks by creating vulnerability maps of areas that lack basic hygiene infrastructure.
 Artificial intelligence can also classify aerial photographs of crops to improve food security and help to prevent malnutrition.
 Drones and data are also used to support real-time emergency response for children and their communities.

-The African Drone and Data Academy: The African Drone and Data Academy (ADDA) aims to be a centre of excellence that will dually equip young people in Malawi and the African region with necessary 21st-century skills while strengthening the drone ecosystem for more effective humanitarian and development response.
+The African Drone and Data Academy: The African Drone and Data Academy (ADDA) aims to be a centre of excellence to equip young people in Malawi and the African region with necessary 21st-century skills while strengthening the drone ecosystem for more effective humanitarian and development response.

 The ADDA course, developed by the international project lead Virginia Tech, combines theoretical and practical methodologies in making, testing and flying drones.
 The curriculum allows young people to learn how to construct and pilot drones, to integrate them into a supply chain system and to analyse drone data.
 It follows UNICEF’s ‘Drones and Data for Good’ vision, focusing on the potential of technology to deliver positive results for every child.

 Virginia Tech is partnering with the Malawi University of Science and Technology (MUST).
-International “flying faculty” will travel to Malawi from international partner universities throughout the year and are supported by ADDA local instructors during the lectures.
-Through this co-teaching approach, the local instructors will learn the curriculum on-the-job, and subsequently, be able to deliver the training themselves.
+International “flying faculty” travels to Malawi from international partner universities throughout the year and are supported by ADDA local instructors during the lectures.
+Through this co-teaching approach, the local instructors learned the curriculum on-the-job, and subsequently, be able to deliver the training themselves.
 Virginia Tech has the responsibility to ensure that the accreditation of the certificate and Master’s degree is of international standards and approved and recognised by the Government of Malawi and the Malawi Department of Civil Aviation.

 The first cohort of the ADDA: The first cohort of students in the ADDA is from Malawi and other African countries, including Uganda, Kenya, Sierra Leone, Ethiopia, Botswana, Nigeria and Tanzania.
 At least half of them are female.